AndyBlack/ftrulegen/README.md

 # FLExTrans Rule Assistant

+##This is now in Python at https://github.com/rmlockwood/FLExTrans/tree/master.
+This repository is archived.

 A tool to make it easier to write some FLExTrans transfer rules.

 *FLExTransRuleAssistant* is a 64-bit Windows program using Java FX 8.
 It currently is only built for Windows.